Wizardcn/ga-linear-regression/readme.md

 The pipeline function trains the Linear Regression model using Genetic Algorithm and generates a plot of the best-fit line obtained by the Genetic Algorithm.

 ## Result
-The following graph shows the original data points and the best-fit line obtained by the Genetic Algorithm:
+Here is an example of the best-fit line obtained by the Genetic Algorithm for the given dataset:
 ![Best-fit line](./best-fit.jpg)
+The blue dots represent the original data points, and the red line represents the best-fit line obtained by the Genetic Algorithm.
+As we can see, the Genetic Algorithm was able to find a line that closely fits the data points, even in the presence of Gaussian noise.

 ## Credits
 This project was inspired by the following resources: